davidtsmith523/health-data-management/README.md

 - This app allows for a doctor, nurse, or patient to login.
 - Different dashboard operations and data or viewable for the certain role logged in.
+  - A Doctor can see all patients and perfrom Add/Edit operations on every patient.
+  - A Nurse can see all patients, but only Add and Edit specific fields for a patient.
+  - A Patient can only see their data.
+No Add/Edit operations available.

 2. RuBAC (Rule-Base Access Control)

 To demostrate this security measure, we have emplaced a few rules to simulate HIPPA compliance that a real-world application would have to follow:

 - Allow Access only during specifc hours.
-For example, a nurse shall only have access to the system during her working hours (6am - 6pm CST)
+  - For example, a nurse shall only have access to the system during her working hours (6am - 6pm CST).

 3. Encryption

 - Saving patient data should be encrypted using AES encryption algorithm.
+  - All login passwords are encrypted and then decypted when logging in.
+  - Sensitive data such as first name, last name, and email are all encrypted as well in the database.
 - Doctors shall be able to sign off on a patient using their RSA encrypted private key.

 ## Technologies Used